netgroup/rose/docs/README.md

 ### SRPerf - a Performance Evaluation Framework for SRv6 implementations

 [SRPerf](https://srouting.github.io/SRPerf/) is a performance evaluation framework for software and hardware implementations of SRv6.

+### SRv6 uSID (micro segment) implementation in Linux

+[This project](https://netgroup.github.io/srv6-usid-linux-kernel/) implements the SRv6 "micro segment" (uSID for short) solution in Linux.

+The processing of micro segments is performed by the Linux kernel, extending the existing SRv6 implementation.
+The iproute2 userspace tool has been modified to support the configuration of the SRv6 uSIDs.

 ### SRv6 uSID (micro segment) implementation on P4